classic-terra/documents/proposals/revisit-prop-12176.md

 - Project Team KYC
 - Project Code Audit
-- The submitted spplication proposal is a spending prop into the 12171 escrow wallet
+- The submitted application proposal is a spending prop into the 12171 escrow wallet

 Terraport fulfills these requirements and is therefore eligible.